Skip to content

 The interface detail page

 Click an interface name to open its page.
-It shows the device, type, speed, MTU, VLAN, MAC, any parent/LAG/bridge relationships, the IPs assigned to it, and a cable trace.
+It shows the device, type, speed, MTU, VLAN, MAC, description, any parent/LAG/bridge relationships, the IPs assigned to it, and a cable trace.
 From here you can also add or assign IPs.

 VM interfaces